Young Professional Social Impact Corps

 The group meets twice a month on Tuesday evenings between March and June 2022.

-Applications for our spring cohort are closed.
-Check back in summer 2022 for applications for our fall 2022 cohort.
+Applications for our spring 2022 cohort are closed.
+Check back in mid-fall 2022 for applications for our spring 2023 cohort.

 For more information contact Tamar Zaken at [email protected].